 Erdogan sets stage for May 14 Turkish election

-Ankara (AFP) – Turkish President Recep Tayyip Erdogan on Wednesday signalled that he intended to bring the next general election forward by one month to May 14.
+Ankara (AFP) – President Recep Tayyip Erdogan on Wednesday signalled that he intended to bring the date of Turkey's most consequential general election in generations forward by one month to May 14.

-The announcement sets the stage for what some analysts view as Turkey's most consequential vote in generations.
+The announcement sets the stage for a vote that could either extend Erdogan's Islamic style of rule into a third decade or turn the country on a sharply more secular -- and potentially predictable -- course.

+The 68-year-old leader stamped his mark on Turkey by rolling back a fiercely secular tradition established in the mostly Muslim nation by its founder Mustafa Kemal Ataturk one century ago.

 Turkey's next general election is officially due to be held on June 18.